basarat/typescript-book/docs/javascript/recap.md

 However it does mean that *you need to learn JavaScript* (the good new is *you **only** need to learn JavaScript*).
 TypeScript is just standardizing all the ways you provide *good documentation* on JavaScript.

+* Just giving you a new syntax doesn't help fix bug (looking at you CoffeeScript).
+* Creating a new language abstracts you too far from your runtimes, communities (looking at you Dart).

+TypeScript is just JavaScript with docs.

 ## Making JavaScript Better

 TypeScript will try to protect you from portions of JavaScript that never worked (so you don't need to remember this stuff):